Jordan Murphy (basketball)

-Jordan Bernard Murphy (born February 28, 1997) is a Puerto Rican-Virgin Islander professional basketball player for the Austin Spurs of the NBA G League.
-He played college basketball for the Minnesota Golden Gophers.
-He is the all-time Golden Gopher career rebound and career double-double leader.
-He ranks second in Big Ten Conference history (to Jerry Lucas) in career rebounds.
+Jordan Bernard Murphy (born February 28, 1997) is a Puerto Rican-Virgin Islander professional basketball player for the Leones de Ponce of the Baloncesto Superior Nacional (BSN).
+He was born in Texas and played college basketball for the Minnesota Golden Gophers.
+He is the all-time Golden Gopher career rebound and career double-double leader while ranking second in Big Ten history (to Jerry Lucas) in career rebounds.